Crime in New York City: Bill de Blasio

-Bill de Blasio was sworn in as mayor on January 1, 2014.
-On January 1, 2018, he was sworn in for a second term as mayor.
+Bill de Blasio was sworn in office as mayor on January 1, 2018, he was sworn in as mayor of New York.

 Until 2018, crime under the de Blasio administration continued a generally downward trend.
 In January 2020 robberies were up 39% from the previous year, shootings were up 29% and car theft was up 72%.
 Likewise, February and March saw 20% increases in major index crimes.
 De Blasio said that the consecutive months of 20% increases had been caused by recent bail reforms.
 Some advocacy groups who support the bail reforms accused the NYPD of misclassifying non-index crimes to put pressure on politicians in Albany.
 While the cause remains a subject of debate, recent changes to stop and frisk may have also had an impact, a view that was supported by former police commissioner Raymond W. Kelly.

 In June 2020, gun violence spiked to the highest levels seen in nearly 25 years.
 De Blasio responded that more officers would be on the streets:

 Unlike the crime increases from earlier months, June also saw a spike in murders, up 134% over the previous year.
 August saw shootings more than double compared to the previous year.